Dynamic Resource Allocation in the Cloud with Near-Optimal Efficiency: Conclusion

 \section{Conclusion}

 We have proposed a new online model for dynamic resource allocation of a single divisible resource in a shared system.
 Our framework captures basic properties of cloud systems, including SLAs, limited system feedback and unpredictable (even adversarial) input sequences.
 We designed an algorithm that is near-optimal in terms of both work maximization and SLA satisfaction (Theorems~\ref{thm:main}, \ref{thm:mainextension} and \ref{thm:SLAextension}).
+Furthermore, our second algorithm, Algorithm~\ref{alg:SMB2}, can be applied in an over-commitment regime with similar guarantees, which could be of additional merit for some applications.
 We derived a simple expression for the offline work maximization problem that allowed us to reinterpret the algorithm's dynamics as an approximate solution of the optimal (offline) work maximization LP.
 Numerical experiments show that our algorithm is indeed able to achieve a desirable trade-off between work maximization and SLA satisfaction.
 In particular, comparisons with offline algorithms (PG and restPG) indicate that our algorithm is empirically work maximizing.
 Further, unlike other plausible online algorithms, our algorithm is able to quickly adapt to unexpected changes in demand and still approximately satisfy the underlying user SLAs.
 Our model and results may be extended in various directions of interest to the operations research and cloud computing communities.

-Some potential future directions include exploiting predictions about future workloads (as in \cite{lykouris2018competitive}), and simultaneously allocating multiple resources.
+A natural extension for single-resource systems is to model priority among users.
+Typically, users with higher priority should be given resources before their lower-priority counterparts.
+A challenge in this setting is how to define the metric corresponding to work maximization.
+One possibility is to have different weights for different users, corresponding to their priority, and then to maximize the weighted total work while satisfying SLAs.
+Directly extending our algorithms to this case means a user's multiplicative boost depends on their priority.
+However, our analysis in this paper does not apply, as we use the fact that users' work is interchangeable, whereas the identity of who performs the work is critical in the prioritized case.

+Another challenging extension is the management of multiple resources (e.g., CPU, I/O bandwidth, memory), where different users or jobs may require the resources in different proportions.
+This extension requires a fundamental redefinition of our model, where work done for a user is a function of the multiple resources allocated, and may also depend on a particular job's characteristics.
+In many real-world scenarios, a job's resource demands are often complementary, e.g.\ RAM and CPU usage.
+This observation may motivate a possible extension in which we still treat all users' loads as one-dimensional quantities, and the work performed by a user is a relatively simple function of their allocations, e.g., a concave non-decreasing function.